wheelocity/wow_learning/docs/dax.md

 ## Table Functions

-We have seen that functions like `SUM`, `SUMX`, `IF`, `SWITCH`, `DATE` etc... that takes a table as input and gives a result which is a single value.
+We have seen that functions like `SUM`, `SUMX`, `IF`, `SWITCH`, `DATE` etc... that takes a table as input gives a result which is a single value.
+These are called **scalar functions**.
 But there are other functions called **Table Function** that takes table as input and the output of the function will be table instead of a single value.
 These table functions are often used in other functions.

 Some examples of table functions are :